Overview

 "absolute_mouse" vs. "joystick_move"

-We can’t stress enough that when creating a camera input for your first/third person game or anything cursor driven, you should always use the "absolute_mouse" type and react to deltas as if it’s a mouse.
+We can’t stress enough that when creating a camera input for your first/third person game or anything cursor driven, you should always include an "absolute_mouse" type action and react to deltas as if it’s a mouse as the 1:1 data is required for implementing good quality Gyro aim or trackpad input.
+Steam Input is able to convert joystick input from gamepads into "absolute_mouse" style input for you but due to the acceleration curves and deadzones applied in-game it's not possible to convert the other direction.

 Here's an example: